joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/20/health/joe-biden-prostate-cancer-diagnosis-screening.html

 **Leafs goalie Anthony Stolarz discusses Sam Bennett hit, says he suffered concussion**\
-`Maple Leafs goalie left Game 1 after suffering injury in 'unfortunate incident' with former teammate.
+`Stolarz left Game 1 after suffering an injury in an 'unfortunate incident' with a former teammate.
 He did not play again in the series.`\
 https://nytimes.com/athletic/6370375/2025/05/20/leafs-anthony-stolarz-concussion-sam-bennett/

 **What does Bruins' Don Sweeney extension mean?
 Faith in aggressive moves to come**\